traefik/plugin-rewritebody/README.md

 ### Dynamic

-To configure the `Rewrite Body` plugin you should create a [middleware](https://docs.traefik.io/middlewares/overview/) in your dynamic configuration as explained [here](https://docs.traefik.io/middlewares/overview/).
-The following example creates and uses the `rewritebody` middleware plugin to replace all foo occurences by bar in the HTTP response body.
+To configure the `Rewrite Body` plugin you should create a [middleware](https://doc.traefik.io/traefik/middlewares/overview/) in your dynamic configuration as explained [here](https://doc.traefik.io/traefik/middlewares/overview/).
+The following example creates  and uses the `rewritebody` middleware plugin to replace all `foo` occurrences by `bar` in the HTTP response body.

-If you want to apply some limits on the response body, you can chain this middleware plugin with the [Buffering middleware](https://docs.traefik.io/middlewares/buffering/) from Traefik.
+If you want to apply some limits on the response body, you can chain this middleware plugin with the [Buffering middleware](https://doc.traefik.io/traefik/middlewares/http/buffering/) from Traefik.

 ```toml
 [http.routers]